-For further clarification of why we should stop treating the other animals as property, I highly recommend watching the embedded talk, and reading Francione and Charlton's Animal Rights: The Abolitionist Approach.
+To further explore the question why we should stop treating the other animals as property, I'd highly recommend watching the embedded video, and reading Francione and Charlton's Animal Rights: The Abolitionist Approach.
 They've developed the most lucid and powerful case for equal consideration of equal needs that I know of; and their six principles have greatly helped me in clarifying my thinking about moral issues, and my commitment to egalitarianism.

-Other works I'd recommend on this topic are Eat Like You Care and Advocate for Animals, and Sherry Colb's Mind if I Order the Cheeseburger? (these are espially useful if you want to engage in vegan advocacy).
-Francione's other academic works, especially Animals as Persons, and Introduction to Animal Rights, Gary Steiner's Animals and the Moral Community, David Nibert's Animal Oppression and Human Violence, and Bob Torres's Making a Killing are also very helpful.
-In addition to helping me reconsider my view of animals and animal-human relations, the latter works have also helped me to see how our thinking about animals is mirrored in and intertwined with other forms of oppression and violence (which is illustrated most starkly by our tendency to dehumanize others.
+Other works I'd recommend on this topic are Eat Like You Care and Advocate for Animals, and Sherry Colb's Mind if I Order the Cheeseburger? (these works are especially useful if you want to engage in vegan advocacy).
+Francione's other academic works, especially Animals as Persons, and Introduction to Animal Rights, Gary Steiner's Animals and the Moral Community.

-For practical information about how to live without using animals, I'd recommend having a look at this or this page, while this book contains a lot of useful information about how to eat healthily.
+For practical information about how to live without using animals, I'd recommend having a look at this or this page.
+This book contains a lot of useful information about how to live healthily.
 And as always, please feel free to ask any questions, provide feedback, and so on. :)

 * Those equal needs include food, shelter, security, autonomy, play, rest; "comfort food", "apartments", or "beds" are devices with which you can meet those needs, but aren't needs themselves.